Skip to main content

 bucket: clickhouse-gcs-bucket # Name of your GCS bucket

-accessKeyId: gcs-access-key-id # HMAC access key ID
+accessKeyId: gcs-access-key-id # Access key ID for your GCS service account

-secretAccessKey: gcs-secret-access-key # HMAC secret access key
+secretAccessKey: gcs-secret-access-key # Secret access key for your GCS service account

-clusterName: my_cluster # Name of ClickHouse cluster
+clusterName: my_cluster # Used in cluster mode only

 database: # Automatically create a database on initialization using the default user